Qakare Ibi: Pyramid complex

-Qakare Ibi was buried in a small pyramid at Saqqara-South.
+At Saqqara-South, Qakare Ibi was buried in a small pyramid.
 It was discovered by Karl Richard Lepsius in the 19th century who listed it as the number XL in his pioneering list of pyramids.
 The pyramid was excavated from 1929 until 1931 by Gustave Jéquier.
+It's ancient name is lost and unknown.

 Ibi's pyramid is the last built in Saqqara, located to the northeast of Shepseskaf's tomb and near the causeway of the Pyramid of Pepi II.
 It is very similar in plan, dimensions and decorations to the pyramids of the queens of Pepi II, the last great pharaoh of the Old Kingdom.
 Consequently, it was proposed that the pyramid was originally that of Ankhnespepi IV (ˁnḫ-n=s ppj, "Pepi lives for her") a wife of Pepi II, and was only later appropriated by Ibi.
 Adjacent to the pyramid is a small chapel where the funerary cult took place.
 No trace of a causeway nor of a valley temple has been found to this day, and it is likely that there never was any.